borteo/neat-starter/src/posts/happyness.md

 <div align="center">❉</div>

 A whole year flew by, and I was still on the hunt for a bigger paycheck.
 Guess what?
 Zilch!
 Nada! 😩 I was swimming in responsibilities at my current job—playing superhero as I assisted clients, managed help desks, and implemented entire projects.
 Don't get me wrong, I was pretty darn proud of myself.
-But deep down, I couldn't shake off the feeling that my salary was playing a cruel game of hide-and-seek, and my efforts were being underappreciated.
+But deep down, I couldn't shake off the feeling that my salary was incredibly low, and my efforts were being underappreciated.

 I was trapped.
 Trapped like a squirrel in a maze.
-But then, a little spark ignited within me, and it whispered, "Hey, have you ever considered looking beyond these borders?"
+But then, a little spark ignited within me, and it whispered: "Hey, have you ever considered looking beyond these borders?"
 The magical land of well-paid programmers! 🤑

 ## 🏆 I have a second job (part-time)